-Section 6.
-Rules for getting care in a "religious non-medical health care institution" .
-32 Section 6.1 What is a religious non-medical health care institution?
-32 Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
-32 Section 7.
-Rules for ownership of durable medical equipment .
-33 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
-33
+ting care covered in a "religious non-medical nstitution"35 Section 6.1 What is a religious non-medical health care institution?
+Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
+SECTION 7 Rules for ow nership of durable medical equipment36 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?36 SECTION 8 Information a about hospice care37 Section 8.1 What is hospice care?37 Section 8.2 How do you get hospice care if you are terminally ill?37 Section 8.3 How is your hospice care paid for?37 SECTION 9 Information a about organ transplants38 Section 9.1 How to get an organ transplant if you need it38

-Section 1.
-Things to know about getting your medical care covered as a member of our plan
+SECTION 1 Things to know about getting your medical care covered as a member of our plan

-This chapter explains what you need to know about using the plan to get your medical care coverage.
-It gives definitions of terms and explains the rules you will need to follow to get the medical treatments, services and other medical care that are covered by the plan.
+This chapter explains what you need to know about using your plan to get your medical care coverage.
+It gives definitions of terms and explains the rules you will need to follow to get the medical treatments, services and other medical care that are covered by your plan.

-For the details on what medical care is covered by our plan and how much you pay when you get this care, use the benefits chart in the next chapter, Chapter 4 (Medical Benefits Chart, what is covered and what you pay).
+For the details on what medical care is covered by your plan and how much you pay when you get this care, use the benefit chart located at the front of this booklet and Chapter 4, "Medical benefits (what is covered and what you pay)."

-What are "network providers" and "covered services"?
+Section 1.1 What are "in-network providers" and "covered services?"

+This plan lets you pay the same copay or coinsurance percentage for seeing both in-network and out-of-network providers who accept Medicare.
+Even if you see an out-of-network provider, you will only pay your copay amount or coinsurance.
 Here are some definitions that can help you understand how you get the care and services that are covered for you as a member of our plan:

-- "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
-The term "providers" also includes hospitals and other health care facilities. - "Network providers" are the doctors and other health care professionals, medical groups, hospitals and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
+- "Providers" are doctors and other health care professionals licensed by the state to provide medical and health care services.
+The term "providers" also includes hospitals and other health care facilities. - "In-network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
 The providers in our network bill us directly for care they give you.
-When you see a network provider, you pay only your share of the cost for their services. - "Covered services" include all the medical care, health care services, supplies and equipment that are covered by our plan.
-Your covered services for medical care are listed in the Medical Benefits Chart in Chapter 4.
+When you see a network provider, you pay only your share of the cost for their services.
+In-network providers may also be referred to as "plan providers."
+With your plan, you are able to see any doctor that accepts Medicare. - "Covered services" include all the medical care, health care services, supplies and equipment that are covered by your plan.
+Your covered services for medical care are listed in the benefits chart located at the front of this booklet.

-Basic rules for getting your medical care covered by the plan
+Section 1.2 Basic rules for getting your medical care covered by our plan

-As a Medicare health plan, our plan must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, your plan must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-Our plan will generally cover your medical care as long as:
+Your plan will generally cover your medical care as long as: